Constraints on the onset of color transparency from quasi-elastic $^{12}$C$(e,e'p)$ up to $Q^2=\,14.2\,$(GeV$/c)^2$: RESULTS

 In constructing the transparency, the ratio of the carbon yield is compared to the yield predicted from PWIA simulation.
 The measured carbon yield is first corrected for the detector-related inefficiencies.

 The carbon yields in both data and simulation were cut at $E_{\textrm{m}}<0.08$\,GeV and $p_{\textrm{m}}<0.3$\,GeV$/c$.
-For these cuts in carbon, the effect of nucleon-nucleon (NN) short-range correlations was previously determined to shift the single-particle strength to higher $p_{\textrm{m}}$, requiring a correction factor to be applied to the data (same factor for all kinematic settings) of 1.11 $\pm$ 0.03\,\cite{ne18_1}.
+For these cuts in carbon, the effect of nucleon-nucleon (NN) short-range correlations was previously determined to shift the single-particle strength to higher $p_{\textrm{m}}$, (i.e. some protons are shifted to higher $p_{\textrm{m}}$ due to short-range interactions with other nucleons) requiring a correction factor to be applied to the data (same factor for all kinematic settings) of 1.11 $\pm$ 0.03\,\cite{ne18_1}.
 This cut and the corresponding correction factor were used in the previous experiments \cite{ne18_1, garrow, donprl, ne18_2} and are independent of $Q^2$.
 The total model-dependent uncertainty of 3.9\% includes uncertainty in the spectral function (2.8\%) and the nucleon-nucleon correlation effects~\cite{ne18_1}.

 The simulated yield is calculated for the same phase-space volume as the experiment.
 The carbon transparency was observed to be independent of $Q^2$ from 8--14.2\,(GeV$/c$)$^2$ ruling out observations that would be consistent with the onset of CT~\cite{PhysRevLett.126.082301} in this range.